 Early on, people realized Google was looking for keywords on websites.
 Webmasters caught on and started shoving them everywhere on pages, going so far as to match their text to the page’s color so people wouldn’t see that certain words were written dozens of times at the bottom of pages.
 Finally, Google got wise to this, changed their guidelines, and rolled out a new algorithm that caught this so-called “keyword stuffing” and began rewarding sites that didn’t use the technique, giving them better search engine rank.

 Then, people caught on that Google was looking at links to a site, so marketers started trying to get their links on every website imaginable.
 Google caught onto this too and started rewarding first page rank only to sites with links on reputable or high-quality sites.
 The list goes on.
 Each time companies try to game the system, Google finds a way to detect it and reward the sites that are authentically the best choice to display to that user at that moment.

-Traditional SEO Doesn’t Always Work Either
+Traditional SEO Doesn’t Always Work, Either

 Once you leave the realm of “black hat” or questionable SEO techniques, you land in the territory of “white hat” SEO techniques.
-These are the honest and ethical best practices businesses use to get their sites to rank better, such as including keywords naturally in content, contributing content to high-quality websites or networking to get solid links back, and building a website that genuinely meets visitors’ need.
-The problem is, everybody is doing this nowadays.
+These are the honest and ethical best practices businesses use to get their sites to rank better, such as including keywords naturally in content, contributing content to high-quality websites or networking to get solid links back, and building a website that genuinely meets visitors’ needs.
+The problem is that everybody is doing this nowadays.
 It takes a lot more money and time to develop high rankings because of this.
 Moreover, big brands have been at it for years, which means it’s virtually impossible for a newcomer to slip into the space using SEO tactics alone.

-Authentic Brands Wins Every Time
+Authentic Brands Win Every Time